Syphilis

 Causes, Symptoms, Treatment & Prevention

 Syphilis is a highly contagious sexually transmitted infection caused by the bacterium Treponema pallidum.
-It is a serious and chronic disease that can cause severe health problems if left untreated.
-In 2020 the CDC reported 133,945 cases of syphilis across all stages.
+It is a serious and chronic disease that can cause serious health problems if left untreated.
+In 2023, 209,253 cases of syphilis (all stages, including congenital) were reported which is the highest number since 1950.

 Symptoms